Howdy, stranger!

 This pattern is available as a free Ravelry download

-Ashton is a lovely shawlette that is offered as a comprehensive 10-page, charted pattern/tutorial that was designed specifically for knitters who wish to venture into using charts or knitting lace for the first time.
+I want you to love knitting lace from charts as much as I do!
+So I designed Ashton, a lovely little top-down, triangular shawlette that is offered as a comprehensive pattern/tutorial geared towards newer lace knitters who wish to venture into using charts or knitting lace for the first time.

 The large, easy-to-view charts are formatted to be user-friendly and simple to comprehend.
-The pattern includes a 4-page tutorial with step-by-step instructions on how to read the charts as well as detailed notes on how to increase the size of the shawl and how to block it.
+The pattern includes a 6-page tutorial with step-by-step instructions on how to read the charts as well as detailed notes on how to increase the size of the shawl, determine stitch counts and how to block it.
+And there is a page of “Lace Shawl Knitting Tips” page that I hope will be a good resource for new lace knitters.

 If you already read charts and are just looking for a versatile and fun shawlette to knit, the pattern is complete and stands on its own without the tutorial pages.

 This top-down, triangular shawlette knits up quickly in fingering weight yarn, but may be knitted in lace weight, sport weight or whatever weight you like.
-The shawlette versions pictured used an average of 400-420 yards of fingering weight yarn.
+The shawlette versions pictured used an average of 400-430 yards (366-393 m) of fingering weight yarn.

 Ashton is the perfect shawlette to showcase your favorite variegated hand-dyed or tonal yarns and can be knitted using only one skein of most sock yarns.
 The ability to increase the shawl size simply by adding repeats of the leaf bud motif section makes Ashton easily customizable for whatever yarn or needle size you choose.